Stay Smooth in Every Situation

 Your Private Consultation With Dr. Joseph Michaels

 Dr. Joseph Michaels serves the Washington DC area with superior plastic surgery and medspa services.
-His practice, in North Bethesda, MD, is driven by compassion, curiosity and a quest for excellence.
+His practice, in Rockville, MD, is driven by compassion, curiosity and a quest for excellence.
 Dr. Michaels’ patients are all very pleased.
 You can read their rave reviews to get a sense of their satisfaction.

 When Dr. Michaels meets with you for your private consultation, he will acquire a clear sense of your needs.
 Dr. Michaels will work with you to create aesthetic strategy to accomplish your unique goals.